 - it will comply with all applicable laws and regulations in the jurisdiction where the Customer accesses and publishes content using the Services; and

 - to the extent that the Data contains personal data, it has obtained the necessary consents in order to transfer or permit access to this Data in accordance with applicable privacy and data protection laws.

 - any collation, conversion and analysis of Data performed as part of the Services whether by the Services or otherwise is likely to be subject to human input and machine errors, omissions, delays and losses including but not limited to any loss of Data.
 The Provider is not liable for any such errors, omissions, delays or losses.
 The Customer acknowledges and agrees it is responsible for adopting reasonable measures to limit the impact of such loss or error;

-- The Provider may relocate the Data to another jurisdiction within UK without any notifications.
+- The Provider may relocate the Data to another jurisdiction within Australia without any notifications.

 - The Provider is not responsible for any corruption or loss of any Data if such corruption or loss is due to an act or omission by the Customer, its Personnel, its Related Bodies Corporate or any Authorised Users; and

 - The Provider is not responsible for the integrity or existence of any Data on the Customer’s Environment, network or any device controlled by the Customer or its Personnel.

 - The Customer agrees to indemnify and hold the Provider harmless for the corruption or loss of any Data controlled or stored by the Customer or any Related Bodies Corporate, to extent the corruption or loss is not caused by the negligent act or omission of the Provider or its Personnel.